- Campus Life

 2. Completion of a portfolio containing all work --e.g., legal research or reports drafted, specific assignments carried out, extensive projects, agency publications, et.
 (Both log and portfolio will be submitted to the Internship Director along with the final term paper).

-3. Completion of a paper of 10-20 typewritten pages related to the area of speciality where the student is placed.
+3. Completion of a paper of 10-20 typewritten pages related to the area of specialty where the student is placed.
 The paper is expected to be library researched and deal with current problems experienced by the agency.
 In addition to popular internet of information, students are also expected to refer to scholarly books and journals.

 4. Class Presentation and Class Attendance

 5. Evaluation of Intern by Agency Supervisor based on *

 b) Activities completed

 d) Quality of work completed

 Students are expected to spend at least 3 hours at the internship site for every credit they are taking.
 For example, a student signing up for 3 credits should plan on spending 9-10 hours at the agency per week.